xingjunm/Awesome-Large-Model-Safety/README.md

 We appreciate your contributions and look forward to keeping this survey comprehensive and up to date!

+⚠️ Note: We completed a major revision of the paper in August 2025.
+This version reflects our final planned update, and further substantial revisions may not be possible.

 ---
 The survey have been structured with the following considerations for clarity and readability: